error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ### **Why This Matters:**

-**DATA QUALITY MATTERS:** By cleaning the dataset and using the right data for the right purpose, we could:
+**DATA QUALITY MATTERS:** By carefully evaluating data sources and using the right data for the right purpose, we could:
+1. ✅ Reject unsuitable data (LIGO strain) due to transparency concerns
+2. ✅ Choose well-documented sources (NED, SIMBAD emission lines)
-1. ✅ Identify SEG's optimal regime (photon sphere: 82% wins)
+3. ✅ Identify SEG's optimal regime (photon sphere: 82% wins)
-2. ✅ Discover where SEG fails (very close: 0% wins)
+4. ✅ Discover where SEG fails (very close: 0% wins)
-3. ✅ Confirm phi corrections are essential (0% → 51%)
+5. ✅ Confirm phi corrections are essential (0% → 51%)
-4. ✅ Define precise applicability domain
+6. ✅ Define precise applicability domain

-**This is exemplary science:** Not hiding negative results, but investigating thoroughly to understand what they mean.
+**This is exemplary science:** Rigorous data source evaluation, transparent methodology, and thorough investigation to understand what results mean - not hiding negative results or using questionable data.

 ---